1901212561/PHBS_BlockChain_2019/README.md

 * The homework is uploaded to Homework2_BlockChain.

-## Project:Block Chain
+## DApp:A Charity System Based on Ethereum
-* In this homework, I have implemented a node that’s part of a block-chain-based distributed consensus protocol.
-My code would receive incoming transactions and blocks and maintain an updated block chain under some assumptions.
+* In this project, we will use Ethereum to build a decentralized autonomous charity where donors can trace their money from the moment it is given, to the moment it will be spent.
-* The homework is uploaded to Homework2_BlockChain.
+* The proposal is uploaded to Project.